shsjxzh/Hellow-world/README.md

 # Hellow-world
 A new repository
-Hellow everyonef!My name is Xu Zihao.
+Hellow everyone!
+My name is Xu Zihao.